 The Order does not establish specific events of default with respect to the Bonds.
 A registered owner's only practical remedy, if a default occurs, is a mandamus or mandatory injunction proceeding to compel the District to levy, assess and collect an annual ad valorem tax sufficient to pay principal of and interest on the Bonds as it becomes due or perform other material terms and covenants contained in the Order.
 The issuance of a writ of mandamus is controlled by equitable principles and rests with the discretion of the court, but may not be arbitrarily refused.
 There is no acceleration of maturity of the Bonds in the event of default and, consequently, the remedy of mandamus may have to be relied upon from year to year.
 The Bond Order does not provide for the appointment of a trustee to represent the interest of the bondholders upon any failure of the District to perform in accordance with the terms of the Bond Order, or upon any other condition and accordingly all legal actions to enforce such remedies would have to be undertaken at the initiative of, and be financed by, the registered owners.
 The Texas Supreme Court ruled in Tooke v.
 City of Mexia, 197 S.W.3d 325 (Tex.
-2006), that a waiver of sovereign immunity in a contractual dispute must be provided for by statute in "clear and unambiguous" language.
-Chapter 1371, which pertains to the issuance of public securities by issuers such as the District, permits the District to waive sovereign immunity in the proceedings authorizing the issuance of the Bonds.
-Notwithstanding its reliance upon the provisions of Chapter 1371 in connection with the issuance of the Bonds (see "THE BONDS - Authorization and Purpose" herein), the District has not waived the defense of sovereign immunity with respect thereto.
-Because it is unclear whether the Texas Legislature has effectively waived the District's sovereign Bonds (see "THE BONDS - Authorization and Purpose" herein), the District has not waived the defense of sovereign immunity with respect thereto.
-Because it is unclear whether the Texas Legislature has effectively waived the District's sovereign immunity from a suit for money damages, beyond Chapter 1371, bondholders may not be able to bring such a suit against the District for breach of the Bonds or Order covenants.
-Even if a judgment against the District could be obtained, it could not be enforced by direct levy and execution against the District's property.
-As a result, bondholders may not be able to bring such a suit against the District for breach of the Bonds or Bond Order covenants.
-Even if a judgment against the District could be obtained, it could not be enforced by direct levy and execution against the District's property.
-Further, the registered owners cannot themselves foreclose on property within the District or sell property within the District to enforce the tax lien on taxable property to pay the principal of and interest on the Bonds.
-Furthermore, the District is eligible to seek relief from its creditors under Chapter 9 of the U.S. Bankruptcy Code ("Chapter 9").
-Although Chapter 9 provides for the recognition of a security interest represented by a specifically pledged source of revenues, the pledge of ad valorem taxes in support of a general obligation of a bankrupt entity is not specifically recognized as a security interest under Chapter 9.
-Chapter 9 also includes an automatic stay provision that would prohibit, without Bankruptcy Court approval, the prosecution of any other legal action by creditors or bondholders of an entity which has sought protection under Chapter 9.
-Therefore, should the District avail itself of Chapter 9 protection from creditors, the ability to enforce would be subject to the approval of the Bankruptcy Court (which could require that the action be heard in Bankruptcy Court in administering any proceeding brought before it.
-See "APPENDIX ETHE PERMANENT SCHOOL FUND GUAR The opinion of Bond Counsel will note that all opinions relative to the enforceability of the Bond Order and the Bonds are qualified with respect to the customary rights of debtors relative to their creditors, by general principles of equity which permit the exercise of judicial discretion.
+2006), that a waiver of sovereign immunity in a contractual dispute must be provided for by statute in 'clear and unambiguous' language.
+Chapter 1371, which pertains to the issuance of public securities by issuers such as the District permits the District to waive sovereign immunity in the proceedings authorizing the issuance of the Bonds.
+Notwithstanding its reliance upon the provisions of Chapter 1371 in connection with the issuance of the Bonds of the Bonds.
+Notwithstanding its reliance upon the provisions of Chapter 1371 in connection with the issuance of the Bonds of the Bonds or Order covenants.
+Even if a judgment against the District's sovereign immunity with respect thereto.
+Because it is unclear whether the Texas Legislature has effectively waived the District's sovereign immunity from a suit for money damages, beyond Chapter 1371